 First of a five part feature, we’re going to walk you through everything you need to know about how to play blackjack.
 Whether you’re a beginner with limited experience, or a pro that needs a quick strategy recap, our guides will ensure you hit the tables primed and ready to go.

-Introducing the most popular table game on the web
+Introducing Blackjack: the most popular table game on the web

 Blackjack is by far the most popular online table game with millions of players hitting the tables across the world, online and in-house.